romalts/edit-readme/README.md

 A second task is to create a new file. e.g. YOUR-NAME.md, add some text to it and send another PR.

-My name is Rom and this is my first edit on Git
+My name is Rom and this is my first edit on Git.
+After first save added this text